ah508/VRP/readme.txt

 the mess.

-I can't guarantee that everything works, nor that everything is perfectly consistent, but most things should work most of the time.
-The maps may no longer work, depending on whether or not the API specs have been updated since I last touched this, and my key is long expired anyway.
-Regardless, I wouldn't recommend trying it.
+I can't guarantee that everything works, nor that everything is perfectly consistent.
+In particular, anything that involved the maps API will break if you don't have a key, and could break even if you do depending on when the specs were last updated.
+I wouldn't recommend trying to use any of that.

 To start the program, run operate.py and cc to "demo2" (the only example client).
 Not all of the displayed options will actually work, of course, but they're staying